tbolt/tbolt.space/portfolio/btrue.md

     <img src="/assets/img/portfolio/btrue-ipad.png" alt="" class="thumb">
     <h1>Btrue</h1>
     <p>Note: Btrue is an alias name</p>
-    <p>Btrue provides doctors and their patients leading-edge healing treatments with their innovative medical technology.
+    <p>Btrue provides doctors and their patients leading-edge healing treatments with their innovative biomedical technology.
 Their sales team was looking for an easier way to engage with doctors, so an iPad App was created to manage the end-to-end relationship from lead to order.</p>
     <div class="challenges">
       <div class="column--heavy">
         <h3>Challenges</h3>
         <p>This project began in 2013, which was only a few years after the iPad was released.
 This provided a fresh canvas for new interaction patterns and designs, but a bit challenging since there were not many conventions.</p>
-        <p>Some of the project goals were fairly ambitious, such as a digital signature input, full CRM and scheduling, and inventory management.</p>
+        <p>Some of the project goals were fairly ambitious, such as a digital signature input, full CRM with scheduling, and inventory management.</p>
       </div>
       <div>
         <h3>Contributions</h3>